Poisson Equations with locally-Lipschitz coefficients and Uniform in Time Averaging for Stochastic Differential Equations via Strong Exponential Stability: Introduction

 for every $f$ in a suitable class of functions, where $C=C(t)$ is a constant dependent on time (and on $f$ as well as $x$ and $y$). \footnote{In \eqref{resultwitht} we are referring to weak convergence, but clearly the literature has plenty of pathwise or other types of results.
 The mode of convergence is not what we are trying to emphasize here, we take weak convergence only to fix ideas.} Because of the use of Gronwall's inequality (or similar arguments), this constant is an increasing function of time $t$ \cite{del2019backward}.

-Averaging methods are extremely effective in applications, see e.g. \cite{Carsten,may1979population, coti2020homogenization,gomes2019dynamics,engquist2005multiscale}, with no claim to completeness of references; yet, a long-standing criticism of such techniques is the following: while one can typically only prove that the averaged dynamics is a good approximation of the original slow-fast system for finite-time windows (with estimates that deteriorate in time), the averaged dynamics is often used in practice to make predictions about the long-time behaviour of the slow-fast system.
-There is however plenty of numerical evidence that the slow-fast system does often converge to the averaged dynamics uniformly in time (i.e. that one should be able to prove that the constant $C$ in \eqref{resultwitht} is independent of time, see e.g. Section \ref{sec:numerics}).
+Averaging methods are extremely effective and routinely used in applications to engineering, biology, statistics, molecular dynamics to mention just a few application fields, see e.g. \cite{Carsten,may1979population, coti2020homogenization,gomes2019dynamics,engquist2005multiscale}, with no claim to completeness of references; yet, a long-standing criticism of such techniques is the following: while one can typically only prove that the averaged dynamics is a good approximation of the original slow-fast system for finite-time windows (with estimates that deteriorate in time), the averaged dynamics is often used in practice as an approximation of the long-time behaviour of the slow-fast system.
+The fact that the slow-fast system should, under appropriate assumptions on the coefficients, converge to the averaged dynamics uniformly in time (i.e. that one should be able to prove that the constant $C$ in \eqref{resultwitht} is independent of time), has so far only been conjectured on the basis of numerical evidence, see e.g. Section \ref{sec:numerics} and \cite{pavliotis2008multiscale}, where the need in applications for multiscale results which hold uniformly in time (and on non-compact state-space) has been explicitly advocated.

-In this paper we make it possible to fill this theoretical gap and show that, under appropriate assumptions on the coefficients of the SDEs, convergence (as $\epsilon \rightarrow 0$) of the slow-fast system to the limiting dynamics is actually uniform in time, thereby providing the many works which implicitly use this fact with a firm theoretical basis.
+In this paper we make it possible to fill this theoretical gap and identify rather general assumptions on the coefficients of the SDEs, under which convergence (as $\epsilon \rightarrow 0$) of the slow-fast system to the limiting dynamics is actually uniform in time, thereby providing the many works which implicitly use this fact with a firm theoretical basis.
+We will show in future work (which is at the moment in progress) how leveraging on the theretical results that we produce in this paper can be powerful from an applications' perspective, for example to provide guarantees on statistical methodologies.